Can a Co-Signer or Guarantor Help You Get a Mortgage in New York?

 While some co-ops will accept guarantors, some will not.

-Co-ops in New York’s five boroughs are notoriously finicky about who they will let in and may feel that those who can’t afford the property on their own are not the right kind of people for that building.
+Co-ops in New York's five boroughs are notoriously picky about who they will let in and may feel that those who can't afford the property alone are not the right kind of people for that building.

 That said, you may have an easier time buying a condo with a guarantor than purchasing a co-op.